akshaygore06/Web-Develeopment/colorGame/README.md

+The Great Color Guessing Game

-Its a color giessing game.
+Its a color guessing game.
 One needs to guess the color from its RGB color code